-Sexual misconduct occurs when there is unwelcome conduct of a sexual nature that a reasonable person would find to be so severe, or pervasive, and objectively offensive that it effectively denies a person equal access to the College's educational programs or activities.
+Sexual misconduct occurs when there is unwelcome conduct of a sexual nature.
 Conduct can be verbal, visual, or physical.
 Examples include the use of sexual slurs, unwelcome sexual touching, and non-consensual sexual intercourse.
-Sexual misconduct also occurs when there is unwelcome verbal, visual, or physical conduct, not necessarily of a sexual nature, that a reasonable person would find to be so severe, or pervasive, and objectively offensive that it effectively denies a person equal access to the College's educational programs or activities, and that is perpetrated because of the target individual's sex.
+Sexual misconduct also occurs when there is unwelcome verbal, visual, or physical conduct, not necessarily of a sexual nature and that is perpetrated because of the target individual's sex.
 Examples include publicly posting non-sexual slurs on campus or in social media, damaging or destroying an individual's property, or physically assaulting an individual, because of the individual's biological sex, sexual orientation, gender identity, or gender expression.
 Sexual misconduct, as defined in this Policy, encompasses a wide spectrum of prohibited behaviors, from the use of a sexual slur, to acts of sexual violence.